FoalTS/foal/docs/guide/4-rest-api-endpoint.md

 }
 ```

 Every `RestController` requires a serializer (the `FlightSerializer` that we haven't created yet).
 It is a *service* that helps to create, read, update or delete resources and return representations of them.
-In this example you will be using an `EntitySerializer` which will simply connect to the `Flight` entity.
+In this example you will be using an `EntityResourceCollection` which will simply connect to the `Flight` entity.
 But projects can be more complex and a REST API endpoint may return a representation of several entities joined together.

 > In FoalTS, a *service* can be any class that serves a restricted and well-defined purpose.
 Services are instantiated as singleton by the framework.
 They behave independently of the http process and are usually the best place to put the business logic.